REBIRTH OF THE COOL1 of 12

-Batman & Robin is just too iconic a title to pass up for Rebirth – but how about a twist - switching it up to Batman & Robins, and featuring Bruce teaming up with his various sidekicks on different missions.
+Batman & Robin is just too iconic a title to pass up for long.
+But how about a twist - switching it up to Batman & Robins, and featuring Bruce teaming up with his various sidekicks on different missions.

 1 of 12

 10 of 12